I listened to Terry Gross interview Steve Silberman about the history of—and myths about—autism with great interest.

 While Silberman may be correct that the numbers of people who are neurologically different have not increased exponentially, he is incorrect in his assertion that there has only been a “tiny” increase in severe autism.

-Dr. Paul Thomas, M.D., explains it best.
-As he wrote to NPR this morning:
+As Dr. Thomas wrote to NPR this morning:

 Steve Silberman is correct that we have wasted millions of dollars looking for a genetic cause of autism.